 Poorly configured images can be an issue as well.
 For example, an image might be configured to run with more user privileges than necessary.
 Or, the images could store secrets like authentication keys or certificates.
 As such, the NIST advocates using tools and processes to validate and enforce compliance with secure configuration best practices for images.
 This includes having centralized reporting and monitoring of the compliance state of each image and preventing non-compliant images from running.

-A misconfigured registry can also be a security issue.
+A misconfigured registry can also be an issue when it comes to secure containerization.
 In that case, the NIST recommends requiring encrypted and authenticated credentials for accessing the registry.
 The registry should also undergo regular maintenance to identify and mitigate stale images with lingering vulnerabilities.

 Orchestration and Isolation